Diploma of Training Design and Development

-You’ll complete 10 units of competency, including 5 core units and 5 elective units.
+You will complete 10 units of competency, including 5 core units and 5 elective units.

-You’ll gain skills and knowledge necessary to:
+You will gain skills and knowledge necessary to:

-- analyse training needs
+- analyse training needs for an organisation

-- design suitable learning materials or products
+- design and develop learning materials or products

 - promote innovative facilitation and assessment via e-learning

 - conduct applied research into training and assessment

 This program is an Australian Qualifications Framework (AQF) level 5 teaching qualification for vocational education and training.

 Choose a program structure

 Program code: C5354

 This qualification is designed for roles of training developers and instructional designers who are responsible for analysing training needs and designing training solutions and products for the workplace.

 This may include advising trainers and assessors in innovative practice such as e learning.